I’ll just say it: 2020 has been an absolute train wreck of a year for almost everyone I know.

 - freshly ground black pepper

-- 1 teaspoon garlic powder
+- 1 tsp garlic powder

-- 1 teaspoon cinnamon powder
+- 1 tsp cinnamon powder

-- 1 lb chorizo, (casings removed)
+- 1 lb chorizo casings removed

 - ¼ cup canola or vegetable oil

-- ½ cup mascarpone cheese
+- ½ cup mascarpone cheese room temperature

-- Parmesan cheese
+- ¼ cup Parmesan cheese plus more for serving

-- 1 lb linguine (or pasta of your choice)
+- 1 lb linguine or pasta of your choice

-- Preheat oven to 375 F. Combine squash in a large bowl with 1 tablespoon olive oil, salt, pepper, garlic, and cinnamon.
-Toss and place on baking sheet lined with foil.
-Roast for 30-35 minutes, until slightly browned and tender, tossing once halfway through cooking time.
+- Preheat oven to 375F.
+Combine squash in a large bowl with 1 Tbsp olive oil, kosher salt, black pepper, 1 tsp garlic powder, and 1 tsp cinnamon.
+Toss and place on a rimmed baking sheet lined with foil.
+Roast for 30-35 minutes, until slightly browned and tender, tossing once halfway through cook time.

 - In the same skillet, add the sliced red onion.
 Sauté over medium-high heat for 5-7 minutes, until the onions are tender.

 - Meanwhile, bring a large pot of water to a boil.
-Add a few tablespoons of salt, then add pasta and cook until al dente.
+Add a few tablespoons of salt, then add linguine and cook until al dente.
 Before draining reserve about ½ cup of the pasta water.